Adnan525/intro_to_cyber_safety/README.md

-# Introduction to Cyber Safetyi - 11622
+# Introduction to Cyber Safety - 11622

 ## Course Overview
 This unit introduces students to fundamental cybersecurity concepts through hands-on demonstrations and practical examples.
 Students will learn about common attack vectors and essential defense mechanisms through controlled, educational demonstrations.